hyperledger-solang/solang/docs/language/types.rst

 ________________________________

 The ``address`` type holds the address of an account.
 The length of an ``address`` type depends on the target being compiled for.
 On EVM, an address is 20 bytes.
-Solana and Substrate have an address length of 32 bytes.
+Solana and Polkadot have an address length of 32 bytes.
 The format of an address literal depends on what target you are building for.
 On EVM, ethereum addresses can be specified with a particular hexadecimal number.